 Page speed is extremely important when it comes to SEO.
 People want web pages that will load quickly and search engines now use this as one of their many ranking signals.
 Since it considers user experience, this is an important factor so make sure your website is responsive on all channels.

 Social profiles are great for interacting with and starting conversations about your business is a great way to get people talking about you and, search engines now look for social signals when ranking your website so it’s important not to miss this element.
 Social media is another form of link building because it signals to Google that web users are interacting and sharing your content.

-If you want to know more about launching a new website or you would like to revamp your SEO strategy in 2018, contact our team of experts.
+If you want to know more about launching a new website or you would like to revamp your SEO strategy, contact our team of experts.